-115.86 (a) • Does the facility conduct a sexual abuse incident review at the conclusion of every sexual abuse investigation, including where the allegation has not been substantiated, unless the allegation has been determined to be unfounded? \boxtimes Yes \square No 115.86 (b) • Does such review ordinarily occur within 30 days of the conclusion of the investigation? $\hfill \boxtimes$ Yes $\hfill \square$ No 115.86 (c) • Does the review team include upper-level management officials, with input from line supervisors, investigators, and medical or mental health practitioners? \boxtimes Yes \square No 115.86 5 (d) • Does the review team: Consider whether the allegation or investigation indicates a need to change policy or practice to better prevent, detect, or respond to sexual abuse? \boxtimes Yes \square No • Does the review team: Consider whether the incident or allegation was motivated by race; ethnicity; gender identity; lesbian, gay, bisexual, transgender, or intersex identification, status, or perceived status; gang affiliation; or other group dynamics at the facility? \boxtimes Yes \square No • Does the review team: Examine the area in the facility where the incident allegedly occurred to assess whether physical barriers in the area may enable abuse? \boxtimes Yes \square No • Does the review team: Assess the adequacy of staffing levels in that area during different shifts? $\ \ \ \ \ \ \ \ \ \ \ \ \ $ • Does the review team: Assess whether monitoring technology should be deployed or augmented to supplement supervision by staff? \boxtimes Yes \square No • Does the review team: Prepare a report of its findings, including but not necessarily limited to determinations made pursuant to §§ 115.86(d)(1) - (d)(5), and any recommendations for improvement and submit such report to the facility head and PREA compliance manager? \boxtimes Yes \square No
+115.86 s (a) • Does the facility conduct a sexual abuse incident review at the conclusion of every sexual abuse investigation, including where the allegation has not been substantiated, unless the allegation has been determined to be unfounded? \boxtimes Yes \square No 115.86 5 (b) • Does such review ordinarily occur within 30 days of the conclusion of the investigation? $\ \ \boxtimes$ Yes $\ \ \Box$ No 115.86 (c) • Does the review team include upper-level management officials, with input from line supervisors, investigators, and medical or mental health practitioners? \boxtimes Yes \square No 115.86 5 (d) • Does the review team: Consider whether the allegation or investigation indicates a need to change policy or practice to better prevent, detect, or respond to sexual abuse? \boxtimes Yes \square No • Does the review team: Consider whether the incident or allegation was motivated by race; ethnicity; gender identity; lesbian, gay, bisexual, transgender, or intersex identification, status, or perceived status; gang affiliation; or other group dynamics at the facility? \boxtimes Yes \square No • Does the review team: Examine the area in the facility where the incident allegedly occurred to assess whether physical barriers in the area may enable abuse? \boxtimes Yes \square No • Does the review team: Assess the adequacy of staffing levels in that area during different shifts? $\ \ \ \ \ \ \ \ \ \ \ \ \ $ • Does the review team: Assess whether monitoring technology should be deployed or augmented to supplement supervision by staff? \boxtimes Yes \square No • Does the review team: Prepare a report of its findings, including but not necessarily limited to determinations made pursuant to §§ 115.86(d)(1) - (d)(5), and any recommendations for improvement and submit such report to the facility head and PREA compliance manager? \boxtimes Yes \square No

-115.86 (e) • Does the facility implement the recommendations for improvement, or document its reasons for not doing so? ⋈ Yes □ No Audito or Overa all Compliance Determination ☐ Exceeds Standard (Substantially exceeds requirement of standards) \boxtimes Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) Does Not Meet Standard (Requires Corrective Action) EVIDE NCE O F COMPLIANCE The agency has policy in place that outlines the facilities review of incidents.
-The policy addresses all provisions of the standard.
-The facility utilizes the Sexual Abuse Incident Review Form, which address all of the aforementioned questions of concern when reviewing an incident. e incidents are being reviewed by reviewing the policy and all applicable documentation, I sed the reviews during the staff interviews. and the e facility review of all documentation, and the information received during both the agency level level interviews, I found that the agency is substantially compliant with the requirements d, and all provisions.
-Stan dard 1 115.87: Data collection 115.87 ' (a) 110101 (ω) • he agency collect accurate, uniform data for every allegation of sexual abuse at facilities its direct control using a standardized instrument and set of definitions? \boxtimes Yes \square No 115.87 (b) ■ Does the agency aggregate the incident-based sexual abuse data at least annually? ☑ Yes □ No
+115.86 6 (e) • he facility implement the recommendations for improvement, or document its reasons for ng so? \boxtimes Yes $\ \square$ No Audito or Over all Compliance Determination Exceeds Standard (Substantially exceeds requirement of standards) \boxtimes Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) Does Not Meet Standard (Requires Corrective Action) EVIDE NCE O F COMPLIANCE provisi ons of t as a policy in place that outlines the facilities review of incidents.
+The policy addresses all he standard.
+The facility would utilize the Sexual Abuse Incident Review Form, which of the aforementioned questions of concern when reviewing an incident. e incident review process during staff interviews; all interviewed staff understood the viewing incidents and the documentation requirements.
+I revie wed all of the review forms for the incidents at the facility within the past 12 months. and th e facility review of all documentation, and the information received during both the agency level velocities level interviews, I found that the agency is substantially compliant with the requirements d, and all provisions.
+Stan dard 1 I15.87: Data collection 115.87 ' (a) • he agency collect accurate, uniform data for every allegation of sexual abuse at facilities its direct control using a standardized instrument and set of definitions? \boxtimes Yes \square No 115.87 ' (b) • he agency aggregate the incident-based sexual abuse data at least annually? $\hfill\Box$ No